 - Fascias

-While carpenter bees can cause damage to the interior and exterior of your home this takes a considerable amount of time and will require several generations of nesting bees in close proximity to affect the structural effectiveness of timber.
+While carpenter bees can cause damage to the interior and exterior of your home, this takes a considerable amount of time and will require several generations of nesting bees very close to each other to affect the structural effectiveness of timber.

 The damage caused by these bees becomes even less so when compared with termites, famed for their voracious appetite for wood.